-Alan is chairman of the firm’s Committee on Opinion Letters Rendered in Commercial Transactions, and a member of the Professional Conduct Committee.
+For over 25 years, Alan served as chairman of the firm’s Committee on Opinion Letters Rendered in Commercial Transactions.
+He has been a member of the firm’s Professional Conduct Committee for nearly 30 years.

 Alan regularly represents institutional lenders and borrowers in loan transactions (including financings of receivables for government contractors), restructurings of problem financings (he has appeared in bankruptcy court on behalf of both creditors and debtors), and asset securitizations.

-He also actively participates in venture capital transactions, intellectual property licensing arrangements, and mergers and acquisitions transactions.
+He also actively participates in venture capital transactions, intellectual property licensing arrangements, equipment leasing transactions, and merger and acquisition transactions.
 He has represented several professional sports teams in connection with their debt financing transactions.